haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 Don't forget to include the requirements for a good map (See Crash Course)!

-13. Optional: You can use a plugin called QuickMapServices to get more basemap options
+13. Optional: You can use the plugin we installed during the Crash Course, QuickMapServicee, to get more basemap options
-	- Install it using
+	- For example:

 ---